The “Lady M” – The good old fire exception under the HVR

 - a serious breach of duty owed by the person in question to the shipowner, committed by him knowing it to be a breach of duty or reckless whether that be so.

 Popplewell J then decided that it was not possible to decide if the acts constituted barratry because further facts were needed as to the state of mind of the chief engineer.
 However, barratry did not prevent Owners having a defence under Article IV Rule 2(b), the fire exception.
 On the other hand, Article IV Rule 2(q) did not exempt Owners from liability.

 The Court of Appeal decision

-The judgement provides clarification on the fire exception, the words are clear and, unless there is fault or privity on the part of shipowners, then shipowners have a defence, regardless of how the fire was caused.
-This is of course, subject to shipowners having complied with the seaworthiness requirements of Article III Rule 1.
+The judgement provides clarification on the fire exception, the words are clear and, unless there is fault or privity on the part of owners, then owners have a defence, regardless of how the fire was caused.
+This is of course, subject to owners having complied with the seaworthiness requirements of Article III Rule 1.

 The judgement also provides guidance on the interpretation of the HVR.
 Words in international conventions should be given their plain meaning, even if doing this means the previous law is altered.
 For this reason, cases pre-dating the rules should not be overly relied on as the use of such cases in the interpretation of the HVR is limited.

 Glencore Energy UK Ltd and Another v Freeport Holdings Ltd (The “Lady M”) EWHC 3348 (Comm)